hpyproject/hpyproject.org/posts/2023/10/hpy_meetup.md

 partially attend the CPython core developer sprint.
 As a part of the sprint, he organized a C API Summit where we were invited and happily attended this event.

-Besides of lots of discussions, there were also very interesting presentation about the C API:
+Besides of lots of discussions, there were also very interesting presentations about the C API:

 ## 1. C API Work Group Summary